monarch-initiative/hpoannotqc/docs/annotationFormat.rst

 10. **Sex**: This field contains the strings MALE or FEMALE if the annotation in question is limited to males or females.
 This field refers to the phenotypic (and not the chromosomal) sex, and does not intend to capture the further complexities of sex determination.
 If a phenotype is limited to one or the other sex, then the corresponding term for the "Clinical modifier" subontology should also be used in the Modifier field.
-TODO

 11. **Modifier**: A term-id from the HPO-sub-ontology below the term "Clinical modifier".

-12. **Aspect**: one of P (Phenotypic abnormality), I (inheritance), C (onset and clinical course).
+12. **Aspect**: one of P (Phenotypic abnormality), I (inheritance), C (onset and clinical course), M (clinical modifier).
 This field is mandatory; cardinality 1.

-Terms with the ``P`` aspect are located in the Phenotypic abnormality subontology.
-Terms with the ``I`` aspect are from the Inheritance subontology.
-Terms with the ``C`` aspect are located in the Clinical course subontology, which includes onset, mortality, and other terms related to the temporal aspects of disease.
+* Terms with the ``P`` aspect are located in the Phenotypic abnormality subontology.
+* Terms with the ``I`` aspect are from the Inheritance subontology.
+* Terms with the ``C`` aspect are located in the Clinical course subontology, which includes onset, mortality, and other terms related to the temporal aspects of disease.
+* Terms with the ``M`` aspect are located in the Clinical Modifier subontology.

 13. **Date_Created**: Date on which the annotation was made; format is YYYY.MM.DD this field is mandatory,